Why do I write about hosts that appear on webhostingstuff.com’s top 25 list? The real question is why how did they appear on the top 25.

 How effective is your ‘advertising’ if webhostingstuff.com is blocking people from coming to your site?

-The point of advertising is to get as much exposure as possible right?
-If you had the choice of a billboard ad on a small town in the middle of no where or a 1 minute ad on some hugely popular reality show which do you choose?
+The point of advertising is to get as much exposure as possible, right?
+If you had the choice of a billboard ad on a small town in the middle of nowhere or a 1-minute ad on some hugely popular reality show, which do you choose?
 It does not take any business guru to tell you which you want.
-A few months after I started taking snap shots and doing a monthly posts on webhostingstuff.com they started blocking my location.
+A few months after I started taking monthly snapshots and writing posts on webhostingstuff.com, they started blocking my location.
 Perhaps in part because I let them know what my provider was.
-But it not just my location, its been other friends around the world and their communities because they started taking screen shots.
-It seems to be triggered after as little as one inquiry.
+But it’s not just my location but also friends around the world and their communities because they started taking screenshots.
+At some point, it seemed the owner started blocking off large areas of the country, as he understood that I was not bound to one IP.
+At first, it was triggered by several inquiries, only down to one.
 Its also been people that have no connection to me at all.
-Despite their blocking me more people are volunteering to take screen shots for me.
-So even though they may block someone, someone else is getting through and getting me the screen shots I ask for.
+Despite their blocking me, more people are volunteering to take screenshots for me.
+So even though they may block someone, someone else is getting through and getting me the screenshots I ask for.

-But the real question is if they have nothing to hide, then why would they block anyone?
-The answer to that is their own data shows why you should not choose many of the hosts that appear on their top 25 list.
+But the real question is if they have nothing to hide, why would they block anyone?
+The answer to that is their own data shows why you should not choose any of the hosts that appear on their top 25 list.